Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 With the goal defined in Google Ads, it is time to move to Google Tag Manager (GTM).
 Here, the foundational tags that make all tracking work reliably will be set up.
 Getting these two tags right will prevent the most common and costly tracking errors.
 This approach represents a modern shift from adding single-purpose tags to establishing a robust, sitewide “tagging infrastructure” first.

-Step 1: The Conversion Linker Tag – Your Key to Accurate Attribution
+The Conversion Linker Tag – Your Key to Accurate Attribution

 The Conversion Linker tag is non-negotiable for accurate tracking in the modern web.
 Its purpose is to help Google reliably connect the ad click that brought a user to a site with the conversion they complete later.
 In the past, this connection was made using third-party cookies.
 However, due to increased privacy regulations and browser changes like Safari’s Intelligent Tracking Prevention (ITP), the use of third-party cookies is being phased out.
 The Conversion Linker is Google’s solution.
 It works by storing the ad click information (specifically, the Google Click ID or GCLID) in a first-party cookie on the site’s own domain.
 This method is more durable, more privacy-compliant, and essential for making tracking work in today’s internet landscape.
 This tag is not just a technical step; it is a strategic adaptation to future-proof attribution.

 Missing or misconfiguring this tag is one of the most frequent errors marketers make.
 It directly leads to underreported conversions in Google Ads.
-When Google Ads does not receive accurate conversion data, its automated bidding strategies cannot optimize properly, which means money is wasted on campaigns that appear to be underperforming.
+When Google Ads does not receive accurate conversion data, its automated bidding strategies cannot optimise properly, which means money is wasted on campaigns that appear to be underperforming.
 While some newer documentation suggests the main Google Tag can handle this function, the established best practice is to always include a separate Conversion Linker tag.
 It costs nothing and acts as a vital insurance policy for attribution, guaranteeing this crucial function is performed correctly.

 How to set it up: